angecas/gameApp/README.md

 # gameApp

-GameApp is a mobile application that ( so far ) allows users to explore and discover various game genres present in RAWG database.
-The app provides features for authentication, genre selection, and game details.
+GameApp is a mobile application that (currently) enables users to explore and discover a wide range of game genres available in the RAWG database.
+The app includes features for authentication, selecting genres, and accessing detailed game information.
 # App overview

 ## Part I

-- Implemented authentication with Firebase (create user, sign in and sign out).
+- Implemented Firebase authentication (create user, sign in, and sign out).
-- Tested in bigger and smaller mobile devices
+- Tested on various screen sizes, including larger and smaller mobile devices.
-- Listed the type of genres and games with infinite scrolling and allows to mark favorite genres by double tapping.
+- Listed Genres and Games with Infinite Scrolling.
+- Lets users mark favorite genres easily with a double tap.
-- Allow to open the details of each game genre: shome details and associated games.
+- Provided access to detailed information for each game genre, including summary details and associated games.

 https://github.com/angecas/gameApp/assets/72696978/6a7ca485-7dc7-4194-a352-9698ef9d30d8